 Top 3 Wheelchair Exercises for Special Needs – Special Strong

 1.)
 Push: Chest Press (Pectorals)

 2.)
-Pull: Seated Row (back)
+Pull: Seated Row (upper back)

 GET RESOURCES FOR SPECIAL NEEDS

 3.)
-Tricep Extension (Triceps)
+Triceps Extension (Triceps)

 Our certified personal trainers would love the opportunity to give you a consultation and show you some of the different exercises that can be done in-home with very affordable equipment.
 Get started today and give us a call.

 Special Strong provides fitness and nutrition for special needs children, adolescents, and adults with autism and other disabilities.
 Through our online training platform, we also provide special needs fitness certification courses for personal trainers and service providers who want to work autism and other disabilities.